CAICTDPG/Digital-Public-Goods/README.md

 We encourage excellent digital public goods to apply to become CAICT-certified digital public goods and join the CAICT DPG database.

-Similar to DPGA, we also have a [three-stage review](https://github.com/DPGAlliance/DPG-Standard#-application-of-the-dpg-standard).
+We also have a [three-stage review mechanism similar to DPGA](https://github.com/DPGAlliance/DPG-Standard#-application-of-the-dpg-standard).

 1. First, we use a questionnaire to investigate whether applied digital public goods are consistent with the [UN Sustainable Development Goals](https://sdgs.un.org/goals) and have relevant os licenses.
 Digital public goods that pass the questionnaire will be nominated.